Search results

 dotnet new react

-4. Please ensure you have enabled embed authentication on the embed settings page.
+4. Please ensure that you have enabled embed authentication on the embed settings page.
 If it is not currently enabled, please refer to the following image or detailed instructions to enable it.
 Embed Settings

 EmbedConfig image